Los Angeles Zoo: Red Ape Rain Forest

 Red Ape Rain Forest, a recreation of a Southeast Asian jungle, opened in 2000 and houses Bornean orangutans.
 The 6000 sqft mesh enclosure, which has openings for the guest path to go through, is shaped like a horizontal donut and back-dropped by hibiscus, bamboo, and rubber trees.
 The apes can climb on artificial sway poles, branches, and vines placed throughout the exhibit or wade in a shallow stream.

 Visitors enter the exhibit through an Indonesian pagoda, continue over the stream on a deck bridge, and arrive at a small pavilion with a glass viewing window.
 The path next leads to a large central deck where guests can view the entirety of the surrounding exhibit.
 Afterwards, guests proceed to an interpretive area with traditional Indonesian folklore and exit the exhibit area through another pagoda.

-A female jaguar resting in her habitat, August 2024.

 Rainforest of the Americas

+A jaguar resting in a natural habitat.

 Rainforest of the Americas features animals who live in the tropical regions of North, Central, and South America.
 It opened in 2014 and houses the uakari, southern black howler monkey, red-bellied piranha, keel-billed toucan, harpy eagle, Goliath bird-eating spider, giant river otter, emerald tree boa, cotton-top tamarin, Baird's tapir, jaguar and other species.